Michel Gondry

-His other films include the music documentary Dave Chappelle's Block Party (2005), the surrealistic science fantasy comedy The Science of Sleep (2006), the comedy Be Kind Rewind (2008), the superhero action comedy The Green Hornet (2011), the drama The We and the I (2012), and the romantic science fantasy tragedy Mood Indigo (2013).
+Michel Gondry ([miʃɛl ɡɔ̃dʁi]) is a French filmmaker and producer.
+He is known for directing the 2004 film Eternal Sunshine of the Spotless Mind, which he co-wrote with Charlie Kaufman, winning an Academy Award for Best Original Screenplay.
+His other films include the music documentary Dave Chappelle's Block Party (2005), the surrealistic science fantasy comedy The Science of Sleep (2006), the comedy Be Kind Rewind (2008), the superhero comedy The Green Hornet (2011), the drama The We and the I (2012), and the romantic science fantasy tragedy Mood Indigo (2013).

-He has directed music video for Daft Punk, Donald Fagen, Foo Fighters, Radiohead, Kanye West, Björk, Beck, The Chemical Brothers, Kylie Minogue, Idles, and The White Stripes.
+Gondry has directed numerous music videos, including Björk's "Human Behaviour" in 1993 and "Bachelorette" in 1997, both of which earned him nominations for the Grammy Award for Best Music Video.
+He also directed several videos for The White Stripes.
+He is also a record producer, most notably producing several tracks for American rapper and illustrator MC Paul Barman on his 2009 album Thought Balloon Mushroom Cloud.

-Early life
+Early life and education

-Gondry was born in Versailles.
+Michel Gondry is from Versailles.
 He is the grandson of inventor Constant Martin.

+He attended art school in Paris.
+While studying there, he formed the band Oui Oui, for which he was the drummer.

 Career

 Gondry's vision and career began with his emphasis on emotion.
-Much of his inspiration, he says, came from the film Le voyage en ballon.
-He stated: "When I watch this movie, I dream I'm flying and then I do stories where people are flying.
-I think it's directly influencing."
+Much of his inspiration, he says, came from the 1960 French family film Le voyage en ballon.
+He became known for his inventive visual style and distinctive manipulation of mise en scène.

+Music videos

-His career as a filmmaker began with creating music videos for the French rock band Oui Oui, in which he also served as a drummer.
+Gondry's career as a filmmaker began with creating music videos for the French rock band Oui Oui, in which he also served as a drummer.
 The style of his videos for Oui Oui caught the attention of music artist Björk, who asked him to direct the video for her song "Human Behaviour".
 The collaboration proved long-lasting, with Gondry directing a total of eight music videos for Björk.
+In 1994 his "Human Behaviour" video earned him a nomination for the Grammy Award for Best Music Video; "Bachelorette" earned another nomination in 1997.